-The SEQ SEL inputs allow to select the sequence to be started.
+The SEQ SEL inputs allow the selection of the sequence to be started.

-The SEQ COND input allows to control the sequences execution.
+The SEQ COND input allows the control of the sequences execution.

 OUT1, OUT2 and OUT3 logic outputs can be freely connected to any of the following drive output functions: BRAKE, DRIVE ON, POWER, PHASING NOT OK, FAULT, WARNING, INPOS, SEQ, POS, SPEED, SEQ OUT1 to SEQ OUT4.